broma-arma/BromA-A3-Framework-Mark3/README.md

 The framework is as context agnostic as possible, meaning you can just change one value and your mission will change from a COOP into a TVT or even a COTVT - everything is already pre-configured to be flexible and as little as possible assumptions are made about the mission itself.

-### TO DO:
+### TO DO (priority order):
 -
+*	- [ ] BUG: HC isn't working anymore, AGAIN.
+Sometimes it works, sometimes it gives a DAC WP generation failure.
+IT'S A MYSTERY!
+		- Make sure HC loads before anything else.
+*	- [ ] JIP BUG: Groups and units aren't loaded correctly upon joining.
+*	- [X] JIP BUG: Respawn plugin not working for JIPs.
+*	- [X] JIP BUG: If you JIP as a certain group, you will not get your correct loadout.
+*	- [X] BUG: Parameters orders are inverted, my fault.
-*	- [ ] BUG: "param_setup_time" not published over network.
+*	- [ ] BUG: If two units join the same automatically named group, they will be called *.
+*	- [ ] Add default pre-placed units.
+*	- [ ] Add a general plugins settings file.
+*	- [ ] Add all the proper endings.
+*	- [ ] Fix the ending screen.
+*	- [ ] Work all current loadouts to have proper variables.
+		- [ ] Loadouts still need Crewmen, Snipers and Pilots and maybe other things.
+*	- [ ] There are a bunch of new pre-set units, maybe add them DAC default units with vehicles included.
+*	- [ ] Rewrite the casualty cap to account for units, acquired from inputted groups.
+*	- [X] Make it so all relevant groups are declared for each side, maybe as blu/op/ind_mainunits?
-*	- [ ] BUG: ALL parameters are fucked and not being broadcast over network, double check.
+*	- [X] BUG: ALL parameters are fucked and not being broadcast over network, double check.
-*	- [ ] BUG: "mission_spawn_protection_time" not published over network.
-*	- [ ] BUG: Radio freq plugin reads the wrong groups.
+*	- [X] BUG: Radio freq plugin reads the wrong groups.
 GEE I WONDER WHAT IS THE ISSUE HERE?!?!?!??!
-*	- [ ] BUG: Unit's group not published over network - God, I just LOVE debugging locality issues!
+*	- [X] BUG: Unit's group not published over network - God, I just LOVE debugging locality issues!
-*	- [ ] TEST EVERYTHING WITH OTHER PLAYERS.
-Enough new features for now.
+*	- [X] JIP BUG: Apparently everything freezes upon JIPing?
+Really messed up, gotta investigate with another player.
 *	- [X] Work a system for containers/vehicles.
-*	- [ ] Add default pre-placed units.
 *	- [X] Declare all units as objNulls.
-*	- [ ] Add a general plugins settings file.
 *	- [X] Make sure DAC can spawn unit with default gear.
 *	- [X] Better way to control player loadouts - switch case for all factions.
 *	- [X] Make a new loadout style with less redundancy.
 *	- [X] Bring back the old way with _primaryrifles etc.
-*	- [ ] Work all current loadouts to have proper variables.
-*	- [ ] Add all the proper endings.
 *	- [X] Make a script to generate callsigns and radios freqs based on the mission groups.
 *	- [X] Delegate unit alias to the server / JIPs initialize their own groups afterwards.
 *	- [X] Look into ditching the group unitInit and use only the unit's name.
-*	- [ ] Fix the ending screen.
 *	- [ ] Comment and document everything.

+NEED HELP TO TEST:

+*	- [X] Nothing for now.

 ### What then?